 Little Flower School in Bethesda named Blue Ribbon School.

-On September 9.
-2008, U.S. Secretary of Education Margaret Spellings named 320 schools as 2008 No Child Left Behind-Blue Ribbon Schools.
-The No Child Left Behind-Blue Ribbon Schools award distinguishes and honors schools for helping students achieve at very high levels and for making significant progress in closing the achievement gap.
+On September 29.
+2017, U.S. Secretary of Education Betsy DeVos named 342 schools as 2017 Blue Ribbon Schools.
+The Blue Ribbon School award distinguishes and honors schools for helping students achieve at very high levels and for making significant progress in closing the achievement gap.

-For 2008, 50 private schools were selected nationwide as Blue Ribbon winners, and Little Flower was the only school from the Archdiocese of Washington to receive the honor.
-Washington Archbishop Donald Wuerl and the superintendent of Catholic schools for the Archdiocese of Washington, Patricia Weitzel-O'Neill, were present at the ceremony.
+For 2017, 50 private schools were selected nationwide as Blue Ribbon winners, and Little Flower was one of three schools from the Archdiocese of Washington to receive the honor.
+Archdiocesan Secretary of Education, Dr. Jem Sullivan and Le Shaun Quander-Mosley, Director of Assessment and Research for the Catholic schools of the Archdiocese of Washington,

 About the Blue Ribbon Schools Program

 The Blue Ribbon Schools Program honors public and private elementary, middle and high schools whose students achieve at very high levels or have made significant progress and helped close gaps in achievement, especially among disadvantaged and minority students.
 The program is part of a larger Department of Education effort to identify and disseminate knowledge about best school leadership and teaching practices.

 The Blue Ribbon Schools Program sets a standard of excellence for all schools striving for the highest level of achievement.
 Each year since 1982, the U.S. Department of Education has sought out schools where students attain and maintain high academic goals, including those that beat the odds.
 To be named a Blue Ribbon School is to join an elite group.
 Of more than 138,000 in the United States, just over 8,000 of America's schools have received this honor over the past 35 years.